 Enter the Color Recipe

-Professional illustrators and concept artists don't wing their color choices.
-They work from color recipes โ specific, limited palettes chosen *before* they start, based on a reference or a mood.
+Here's a trick illustrators use: they work from color recipes — specific, limited palettes chosen *before* they start, based on a reference or a mood.

 Working from a recipe does three things: